Skip to content

 Investment Mechanics and Performance

-Investments in GP stakes seek to generate returns through multiple streams, including management fees on LP commitments in the GP, carried interest, balance sheet returns, and capital appreciation.3 These investments seek returns that can resemble private equity-like multiples of invested capital with ongoing cash flows similar to private credit or mezzanine financing.4
+Investments in GP stakes seek to generate returns through multiple streams, including pro-rata shares of management fees on limited partner (LP) commitments in the GP, carried interest, balance sheet returns, and capital appreciation.4 These investments seek returns that can resemble private equity-like multiples of invested capital with ongoing cash flows such as private credit or mezzanine financing.5

 GP stakes fund structure is

-One of the main attractions of GP stakes is their high-yield potential.
-GP stakes investments seek returns ranging from 7% to potentially mid-teens over time, with mature portfolios potentially increasing in value1.
-The GP stakes fund structure is designed for a longer time horizon, typically exceeding ten years, allowing investors to avoid frequent reallocations.
-GP stakes investments seek stable returns achieved through the collection of management fees, which are usually not subject to fluctuation, which may also provide downside protection.
-Carried interest can offer growth opportunities based on a GPs existing and future fund performance.
+One of GP stakes’ main appeals is their high-yield potential.
+GP stakes investments seek returns ranging from 7% to potentially mid-teens over time, with mature portfolios potentially increasing in value.6 A typical GP stakes fund structure is designed for a longer time horizon, typically exceeding 10 years, allowing investors to avoid frequent reallocations.
+As we discuss above, there are several motivators for GP stakes investments, including potential for stable returns through management fees, and some downside protection.
+Carried interest can offer added growth opportunities based on a GP’s existing and future performance.

-A diversified portfolio of GP stakes may further enhance this approach, offering numerous layers of potential downside protection.
-Diversification can be achieved across different strategies, vintages, geographies, and the sizes of the firms involved.
-This not only has the potential to smoothe out the investors' cash flows but may also align them with the broader growth trends in the private markets.
+A diversified GP stakes portfolio may further enhance this approach, offering some layers of potential downside protection; it can diversify across different strategies, vintages, geographies, and firm sizes.
+This not only has the potential to smooth investors' cash flows but may also align them with the broader growth trends in the private markets.

 Driving Forces Behind GP Staking